Sasak Costume, Dress, and Clothing

-Sasak Batik is an Indonesian word that refers to a general wax-resist dyeing method that is commonly used on textiles such as scarves and shawls.
+Sasak Batik is an Indonesian word for a general wax-resist dyeing method commonly used on costumes or textiles such as scarves and shawls.
 The name is derived from the Javanese word amba, which means "to write," and the Javanese word for dot or point, titik, which means "to point."
 More than a thousand years have passed since the invention of the technology, which may have originated in ancient Egypt or Sumeria.

 The Sasak People

-In spite of the fact that they are adherents of Islam, they recognize the existence of social divisions based on caste and practice two forms of the religion: Wetu Telu ("Three Times") and Wetu Lima ("Five Times"), which are named after the number of times per day that practitioners pray, with five times being the standard Muslim practice.
+Even though they are adherents of Islam, they recognize the existence of social divisions based on caste and practice two forms of the religion: Wetu Telu ("Three Times") and Wetu Lima ("Five Times"), which are named after the number of times per day that practitioners pray, with five times being the standard Muslim practice.

 Wetu Telu is mainly a local custom with Islamic alterations, and its adherents are mostly found in little communities where they practice their beliefs.
 Members of the Wetu Lima religion, on the other hand, tend to live in bigger communities.
 Both Muslim and traditional religious authorities are involved in the selection of village officials, which includes the selection of a chief.
 Islamization has helped the Sasak keep their patrilineal system strong, which means that men have more power over family structure, inheritance, and the economy.